doakey3/doakey3.github.io/README.rst

 ==========
 doakey.com
 ==========
-A website meant to help residents and physicians with readily accessible tools and templates.
+A website meant to help physicians with readily accessible tools and templates.